sbakiu/immoscout-bot/README.md

 ```

 ### Store API secrets for deployment in Heroku

-In order not to share the secrets, Heroku's secret injection feature can be utilized.
-It provies a secret storage, which are used during deployment to populate environment variables.
+To keep the secrets safe, you can use Heroku's secret injection feature.
+It provides secure storage.
+After the deployment, the values are make available as environment variables.

 ### Telegram bot
 Use BotFather to create a bot in telegram.
-Short explanation is [here](https://core.telegram.org/bots#6-botfather).
-Basically find BotFather in Telegram and send the message `/newbot` and follow the instructions.
+Follow the guide [here](https://core.telegram.org/bots#6-botfather).
-After you have created the bot you should have gotten a token that allows you to control the bot, something like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`.
+After you have created the bot, you should receive a token that allows you to communicate with the bot, something like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`.

 ```
 $ export BOT_TOKEN=<TELEGRAM_BOT_TOKEN>
 ```

-From Telegram it is also needed a chat id, i.e. the id of your chat with the bot.
+From Telegram, it is also needed a chat id, i.e. the id of your chat with the bot.
 After writing a couple of dummy messages to the bot, run this command to get the id:
 ```
 $ curl https://api.telegram.org/bot<YourBOTToken>/getUpdates